mazziechai/DonguriGaeru/README.md

 Running Hiku's original Java code requires compilation: `javac -encoding utf8 WorldRanking.java` using Java Runtime 52.0 (i.e. Java SE Development Kit 8u301, a.k.a.
 JDK 8).

+A variety of rating algorithm validation routines are provided with the `poetry run validate` command line script.
+Running the rating algorithm on the entire `hikuwr` database takes approximately 7 minutes to complete.

 ## Specifications and plans

 ### General stuff